Taylor's touchdown with 27 seconds remaining rallies Minnesota to 21-17 victory over UCLA

 Taylor’s touchdown with 27 seconds remaining rallies Minnesota to 21-17 victory over UCLA

+There had been four occasions over the past five seasons when a school had the Bruins and Trojans on back-to-back weeks.

+“I’ll be here next week.
+Ain’t that right, Boss?
+What’s that song, ‘California Dreamin?’
+I must have listened to that some 150 times throughout the week,” Fleck said.

-The Gophers (4-3, 2-2 Big Ten) got the ball back with 2:20 remaining and went 61 yards in seven plays.
-Max Brosmer completed four of six passes for 43 yards on the drive, including the TD.
+The Gophers (4-3, 2-2 Big Ten) got the ball back with 2:20 remaining after their defense forced the Bruins to go three-and-out.

+Despite not having any timeouts remaining, Brosmer drove the Gophers 61 yards in seven plays.

+He started the series with three straight completions as Minnesota was at the UCLA 13 with 1:13 remaining.
+Brosmer also converted a pair of third downs, including the TD to Taylor.

 Ethan Garbers threw for 293 yards as the Bruins (1-5, 0-4) lost their fifth straight and are still looking for their first win in the Big Ten.